 The mental health aspect, as I struggle with anxiety and ADHD.
 I feel that people fail to realize PCOS is a syndrome, and also affects the chemical makeup of the brain.
 Mental health in the PCOS community needs more attention and support.

-I don’t like that idea.
+I don’t like it.
 Because people shouldn't have to associate a reason with being queer.
-That statement makes me feel like it's a symptom or makes me broken.
-This is a choice and preference which should not be associated with physical health.
+That statement makes me feel like it's a symptom of a problem or makes me seem broken.
+Our personal identities should not be associated with physical health.

-13. When you notice other people or friends who have certain visual signs of PCOS (hirsutism, acne, are overweight, etc.), do you share your own history and story?
+When you notice others who have certain visual signs of PCOS (i.e. hirsutism, acne, excess weight), do you share your own story?
 Why or why not?

-I usually do not discuss PCOS unless someone asks me.
+I don't usually discuss PCOS unless someone asks me about it.
 Simply because I do not want to be defined by PCOS or be held back by it.

 It doesn’t feel like a burden, but rather a thorn in my side.
 Currently, I have few symptoms that bother me, and I've learned to manage and overcome symptoms instead of letting it consume me.

-A big thank you to Ashley and Hannah for sharing their perspectives on PCOS from an LGBTQIA+ lens!
+A big thank you to Ashley and Hannah for sharing their perspectives on PCOS from an LGBTQ+ lens!
 Learn more about Ashley's PCOS advocacy work here.